-Another car insurance requirement in New York is personal injury protection (PIP).
+Another requirement is personal injury protection (PIP).
 PIP covers medical bills for you and your passengers in an accident.
 It kicks in regardless of who caused the accident.
 You may also see insurers refer to PIP as no-fault insurance.
-New York requires you to carry limits of at least $50,000 for PIP.
+Your policy must include PIP limits of at least $50,000.

 Uninsured Motorist Coverage

 You may also buy underinsured motorist (UIM) coverage.
 However, it’s not a requirement.
 It’s up to you if you want to add it to your policy.
-It’ll protect you if you get into an accident with a driver who doesn’t have enough insurance to cover your expenses.
+It’ll protect you if you get into an accident with a driver who doesn’t have high enough limits to cover your expenses.

 Valid Proof of Insurance

-- An original New York State Insurance ID Card (either digital or physical)
+- An original NY State Insurance ID Card (either digital or physical)

-- A digital notice that you have insurance to your DMV.
-Your insurance company (not your broker or agent) will send this.
+- A digital notice that you have coverage to your DMV.
+Your provider (not your broker or agent) will send this.

 To register your car, you’ll need both of the above.
-Be sure to keep your State Insurance ID Card in your car at all times.
+Be sure to keep your State ID Card in your car at all times.
 Or be ready to display the digital version on your phone if need be.
-This ID card will show that you’re carrying the minimum amount of coverage that New York requires to drive.
+This ID card will show that you’re carrying the minimum amount of coverage required to drive.

-You can self-insure in New York.
-This is where you opt to take full financial responsibility for your cars.
+You can self-insure and take full financial responsibility for your cars.
 It also means that you’ll pay for the other party’s expenses (much like liability coverage) if you cause an accident.
 You must apply for a self-insurance certificate to do this.
 The application comes with a $5 per vehicle fee.
 You’ll also have to put down a significant security deposit.

-You should only choose self-insurance if you have enough to pay for the expenses in an accident.
+You should only choose to self-insure if you have enough to pay for the expenses in an accident.
 This is usually only an option for rich people.

 Penalties for Driving Without Insurance

 It’s illegal to drive without insurance.
 It can bring you more legal and financial trouble than it’s worth.
 Plus, it can affect other drivers if you get into an accident.
-In New York, you could face steep penalties if you get behind the wheel without coverage.
-Here’s what may happen:
+You could face steep penalties if you get behind the wheel without coverage.

 - At least a one-year suspension of driver’s license and vehicle registration (even if you weren’t driving)